Subway Tile Backsplash Install

 Finish with Caulk

-Unfortunately, you cannot pack grout into inside tile seams along countertops.
+You cannot pack grout into inside tile seams along countertops.
 Same goes for tub surrounds and the 90 degree inside tile seams in showers.
 Grout is fantastic for staying in place between tiles on a flat surface.
 It will, however, eventually crack and crumble out of inside joints.
-So you need to finish these installations by installing caulk in the seams.
-Caulk is flexible enough to expand and contract a bit even when fully cured, and so will fill seams without cracking or chipping out.

 It’s also important to install the caulk with precision.
 DO NOT just squeeze a bead into the seams, lick your finger, and hope for the best.
 This will result in an uneven mess that’ll make an otherwise fantastic tile job look like junk.
 Instead, take the time to carefully mask off your caulk joint lines with tape.
-The prep will be an annoying pain, but the actual caulking will then be a breeze.
-With everything masked off, you can simply smooth all the seams to precise thickness without worrying about the mess.
-Peeling off the masking tape will then give you perfect finish lines.

 The Result